Jacksonville, Florida: Politics

-The present mayor is Lenny Curry, who assumed office on July 1, 2015.
-The past mayor was Alvin Brown.
+The present mayor is Donna Deegan, who assumed office on July 1, 2023.
+Deegan's predecessor was Lenny Curry.

-Most of the city is in the Florida's 4th congressional district, and is represented by Republican Aaron Bean.
+Most of the city lies in the Florida's 4th congressional district, and is represented by Republican Aaron Bean.
 Most of central Jacksonville is in the 5th district, represented by Republican John Rutherford.
-The 4th and 5th districts have been characterized by analysts as some of the most gerrymandered districts in the country In 2014, the Florida Supreme Court ordered the state legislature to redraw at least eight of the congressional districts to correct inequities.

 In 2010, Duval County's crime rate was 5,106 per 100,000 people, according to the Florida Department of Law Enforcement.
-The county's murder rate had been the highest among Florida's counties with a population of 500,000 or more for eleven years in 2009, leading to widespread discussion in the community about how to deal with the problem.
-In 2010 Duval County's violent crime rate decreased by 9.3% from the previous year, with total crime decreasing 7.3%, putting the murder rate behind Miami-Dade County.
+The county's murder rate had been the highest among Florida's counties with a population of 500,000 or more for eleven years as of 2009, leading to widespread discussion in the community about how to deal with the problem.
+In 2010, Duval County's violent crime rate decreased by 9.3% from the previous year, with total crime decreasing 7.3%, putting the murder rate behind that of Miami-Dade County.

 Jacksonville and Duval County historically maintained separate police agencies: the Jacksonville Police Department and Duval County Sheriff's Office.
 As part of consolidation in 1968, the two merged, creating the Jacksonville Sheriff's Office (JSO).
-The JSO is headed by the elected Sheriff of Jacksonville, currently Pat Ivey, who was appointed by Gov. Ron DeSantis to fill a vacancy in 2022.
-It is responsible for law enforcement and corrections in the county.
+The JSO is headed by the elected Sheriff of Jacksonville, currently T. K. Waters.

+The sheriff's office is responsible for law enforcement and corrections in the county.
+Likewise the Jacksonville Fire and Rescue Department became the consolidated city/county agency.

+However, the cities of Jacksonville Beach, Atlantic Beach and Neptune Beach each retained responsibility for their own policing.
+As of November 23, 2021, the Jacksonville Beach Fire Department became the last agency to merge with Jacksonville Fire and Rescue.